ireiser-projects/TermsOfService-PrivacyPolicy-APP/README.md

-# TermsOfService-PrivacyPolicy-APP
-Terms of Service &amp; Privacy Policy for ireiser's Apps
+# Terms of Service &amp; Privacy Policy for indicadoresVE App